Forester History, Family Crest & Coats of Arms

 As a trade name, the family were traditional "officers made by letters patent under the great seal, and sworn to preserve vert and venison in the forest; and to attend upon the wild beasts within his bailiwick; to attach offenders there either in Vert or Venison, and to preserve the same at the courts of the Forest."

-Important Dates for the Forester family
+Early History of the Forester family

 This web page shows only a small excerpt of our Forester research.
 Another 105 words (8 lines of text) covering the years 1379, 1471, 1538, 1623, 1652, 1655, 1718, 1679, 1690, 1758, 1767, 1828 and 1698 are included under the topic Early Forester History in all our PDF Extended History products and printed products wherever possible.